 Mining radiation safety in Western Australia is regulated by the Department of Mines and Petroleum (DMP) and the Radiological Council, which adopts radiation protection standards formed at the highest international levels.

-Although uranium mining has only been permitted since 2008, WA regulators have been regulating radioactive materials for more than four decades.
+WA regulators have been regulating radioactive materials for more than four decades.
 Uranium exploration and mining operations are subject to a broad range of safety regulations, protocols and practices, and a more rigorous health monitoring regime, than most other mining operations.

 Some of these measures include radiation management plans, which are assessed by the DMP and the Radiological Council, and the appointment of a specialised radiation safety officer.